-If your spasms increase and your alarm is not sounding there may be a problem with your system.
-It may also mean that your symptoms are increasing due to your condition.
-If they persist, it is advisable to contact us and arrange an appointment to sort out the problem.
+If your pain increases and your alarm is not sounding, there may be a problem with your system.
+If this persists, it is advisable to contact us and arrange an appointment to sort out the problem.

 The battery inside the pump is estimated to last between 5-7 years, when the whole pump will need replacing.
-This will be a simple procedure, involving an incision in your abdomen and replacing the old pump with a new one.
+This will be a simple procedure, involving a cut in your abdomen and replacing the old pump with a new one.